mapsforge/mapsforge/docs/Getting-Started-Android-App.md

     tileRendererLayer.setMapFile(getMapFile());
     tileRendererLayer.setXmlRenderTheme(InternalRenderTheme.OSMARENDER);

-On its own a tileRendererLayer does not know where to display the map, so we need to associate it with out mapView:
+On its own a tileRendererLayer does not know where to display the map, so we need to associate it with our mapView:

     this.mapView.getLayerManager().getLayers().add(tileRendererLayer);

 ## Specifying the Position

-The map also needs to known which area to display and at what zoom level.
+The map also needs to know which area to display and at what zoom level.
 This is set via a MapViewPosition:
     this.mapView.getModel().mapViewPosition.setCenter(new LatLong(52.517037, 13.38886));
     this.mapView.getModel().mapViewPosition.setZoomLevel((byte) 12);